Margie Martin - Shelby County Reporter

 In lieu of flowers family requests memorial contributions be made to SunView Baptist Church, 2625 Hwy 35, Pelham, AL 35124.

-Visitation will be Wednesday, Sept.
-23 from 12:30-1:30 p.m. at Southern Heritage Funeral Home and a graveside service to follow at Allen Cemetery.
+Visitation was Wednesday, Sept.
+23 from 12:30-1:30 p.m. at Southern Heritage Funeral Home and a graveside service that followed at Allen Cemetery.